-Once setup is complete, it may be necessary to clear the 'arp' cache to configure additional but a different unit serial number (MAC address).
+Once setup is complete, it may be necessary to clear the 'arp' cache to configure additional ControlByWeb devices.
+This is necessary because each device has the same default IP address, but a different unit serial number (MAC address).
 Clearing the arp table can be done by typing sudo arp -d -a in the command prompt window.